lagdo/symfony-facades/README.md

 composer require lagdo/symfony-facades
 ```

-If the project is not using Symfony Flex, then add the `Lagdo\Symfony\Facades\FacadesBundle` in the `src/Kernel.php` file.
+If the project is not using Symfony Flex, then register the `Lagdo\Symfony\Facades\FacadesBundle` bundle in the `src/Kernel.php` file.

 ## Usage

-A facade inherits from the `Lagdo\Symfony\Facades\AbstractFacade` abstract class, and implements the `getServiceId()` method, which returns the id of the corresponding service.
+A facade inherits from the `Lagdo\Symfony\Facades\AbstractFacade` abstract class, and implements the `getServiceIdentifier()` method, which returns the id of the corresponding service.

 ```php
 namespace App\Facades;